GiocomoLab/Sosa_et_al_2024/notebooks/Fig2_Ext2_identifyRewardRelative.md

 # Get fraction of reward relative cells out of place cells and out of all cells, per animal and day
 # NOTE!
 RR cells will be excluded from all the other categories unless otherwise noted.
 #   in "switch" animals, this should exclude almost 0 track-relative cells, but in fixed-condition
-#   animals or on "stay" days it will exclude a lot
+#   animals or on "stay" days (when reward doesn't move), it will exclude a lot
 #   (basically all the cells that are stable relative to reward).
-#   Turn off this exclusion if desired with
+#   If analyzing "stay" days, turn off this exclusion if desired with
 #   bool "exclude_rr_from_others = False"

 switch_days = [3,5,7,8,10,12,14]